nvimdev/dashboard-nvim/README.md

     { desc = string, group = 'highlight group', key = 'shortcut key', action = 'action when you press key' }, },
   packages = { enable = true }, -- show how many plugins neovim loaded
-  -- limit how many projects list, action when you press key or enter it will run this action. project = { limit = 8, icon = 'your icon', label = '', action = 'Telescope find_files cwd=' }, mru = { limit = 10, icon = 'your icon', label = '', },
+  -- limit how many projects list, action when you press key or enter it will run this action. path is this project path. project = {
+      limit = 8,
+      icon = 'your icon',
+      label = '',
+      action = function(path) vim.cmd("Telescope find_files cwd=" .. path) end,
+  },
+  mru = { limit = 10, icon = 'your icon', label = '', },
   footer = {}, -- footer
 }